A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

 For the full Matera travel guide read What to Do in Matera: A Complete Guide to Visiting Matera, Italy

 Where to Stay: We stayed at Corte San Pietro for a divine cave hotel experience.
-To really splurge though, make sure to check out Sextantio Le Grotte Della Civita.
+To splurge on the best cave hotel in Matera, make sure to check out Sextantio Le Grotte Della Civita.

 Day Two: Matera > Locorotondo